MyCryptoHQ/support.mycrypto.com/src/content/offline/sending-offline-with-mycrypto.md

 You can generate a transaction offline using the same MyCrypto software in an offline environment and then broadcast that transaction code using an online device.

-This way your private key can remain secure on the offline device and be used to generate a valid transaction for the online device to broadcast.
+This way your private key can remain secure on the offline device, and it can be used to generate a valid transaction for the online device to broadcast.

 ### Further Reading
 - [https://www.reddit.com/r/ethereum/comments/6n5qja/how_can_mycrypto_create_a_private_key_while/](https://www.reddit.com/r/ethereum/comments/6n5qja/how_can_mycrypto_create_a_private_key_while/)